What’s a wet signature? Wet vs. digital signatures compared

 In this detailed guide, we’ll dive into the fundamentals of wet signatures, compare them to their digital equivalents, explore the potential for digitizing wet signatures, and highlight the advantages of adopting digital signatures.
 So, let’s embark on this journey to understand how document authentication is changing in the digital era.

-Understanding Wet Signature: Meaning and Importance
+Understanding Wet Signature:

 When signing documents, the term “wet signature” stands as the traditional hallmark of endorsement, achieved by manually signing with ink on paper.
 This classic method of signifying approval or consent has been the center pillar of legal and business interactions for generations.
 Its enduring significance lies in its pivotal role in verifying documents and establishing legal responsibilities between parties.